ruanformigoni/flatimage/README.md

 **Configure**

-You can use `./arch.flatimage fim-desktop` to get the following usage details:
+You can use `./arch.flatimage fim-help desktop` to get the following usage details:

 ```
 fim-desktop: